 Konnichiwa!
 Welcome to Tokyo, Japan's dynamic capital.
-Make your way to your first night's accommodation and check in.
-Your adventure begins with an important welcome meeting at 5pm in the hotel lobby, where you'll meet your leader and be introduced to the other families.
+Make your way to your tonight's accommodation and check in.
+Your adventure begins with an important welcome meeting at 5 pm in the hotel lobby, where you'll meet your leader and be introduced to the other families.
 Afterwards, consider joining the group for an optional dinner at a local restaurant.

 Day 2 Tokyo

 Kick things off with a visit to Sensoji in Asakusa, Tokyo's oldest Buddhist temple (some 1300 years old!) set on the banks of the Sumida River.
-Nearby you will discover a great shopping street, where you can find a quirky Japanese souvenir or sample some traditional snacks.
+Nearby you will discover a great shopping street where you can find a quirky Japanese souvenir or sample some traditional snacks.
 Later, you and your family will be treated to a traditional calligraphy lesson.
 Learn to write your name in Japanese (and maybe learn to say a few words!) with the help of a local teacher.
 There might also be the chance to visit a manga (Japanese comic and cartoon) market, located in Akihabara.
-You'll have some free time this afternoon so you might like to head across town to Shinjuku, central Tokyo's most vibrant district.
-Here you'll find the Tokyo Metropolitan Government Building which offers panoramic city views from its 202m high observation deck, as well as the giant Godzilla statue.
-Afterwards you could try a classic Tokyo meal of sushi or yakitori (grilled skewered chicken) and, for that quintessential Japan experience, perhaps even some karaoke!
+Enjoy free time in th afternoon.
+Perhaps head across town to Shinjuku, central Tokyo's most vibrant district and home to the Tokyo Metropolitan Government Building which offers panoramic city views from its 202-metre-high observation deck, as well as a giant Godzilla statue.

 Day 3 Tokyo

 This morning your tour leader will take you for a walk around the famous Tsukiji Outer Market, where fresh seafood from Tokyo's largest wholesale fish market (recently moved from Tsukiji to a new site at Toyosu) is delivered daily.
 Wander the narrow aisles of this atmospheric marketplace to find all sorts of delicious and uniquely Japanese food – from fish and shellfish to barrels of green tea, dried seaweed and all manner of pickles and other tasty morsels.
 Afterwards, pop into one of the many sushi restaurants nearby for the freshest lunch you could hope for!
 Then head to expansive Yoyogi Park, and wander down Takeshita Dori and Omotesando to people watch your way through Harajuku, a neighbourhood simultaneously known for its eccentric tribes and teen pop culture.
 Sample one of Harajuku’s famous crepes or try some of its 3D latte art, said to be the best in Tokyo!
-Tonight head out for a fun meal of okonomiyaki (a non-sweet pancake with cabbage, seafood or meat) cooked on a sizzling hot plate while aboard a boat on Tokyo Bay, surrounded by the sparkling lights of the city.
+Tonight head out for a fun meal of Monjayaki (a non-sweet pancake with mixed ingredients with soft batter as base) cooked on a sizzling hot plate while aboard a boat on Tokyo Bay, surrounded by the sparkling lights of the city.

 Day 4 Hakone

-Bid farewell to Tokyo and catch your first shinkansen bullet-train, which travels at speeds up to 285 km/hour, to Hakone.
+Bid farewell to Tokyo and catch the first Shinkansen bullet train of the tour to Hakone, travelling speeds up to 285 kilometres per hour, to Hakone.
 You will see that it's astonishingly easy to travel by train in Japan.
-Trains operate with amazing precision, and the sight of a white-gloved guard bowing to a carriage full of travellers is something the kids are sure to remember!
+Trains operate with amazing precision and the sight of a white-gloved guard bowing to a carriage full of travellers is something the kids are sure to remember!
 Part of the Fuji-Hakone-Izu National Park, Hakone is a place of staggering natural beauty.
 It's also a veritable playground with a long list of holiday activities on offer – soaking in hot spring onsens, going on bush walks, chilling out by peaceful lakes, taking in beautiful views of Mt Fuji (if you’re blessed with good weather!), or even exploring an open-air modern art museum.
 Tonight you’ll experience Japanese ryokan (traditional inn) hospitality – sleeping on futon in a tatami mat room, wearing yukata (a light kimono-style robe) and enjoying Japan’s amazing onsen culture.

 Day 5 Hakone

 Renowned as an excellent resort area since the Meiji period, Hakone and its natural onsens make a great place to relax and unwind with the family.
-Today we take a ropeway and cable car up to the top of Owakudani (Geothermal Valley) and hopefully catch views of Mt Fuji, up close and personal.
-We then head on to Lake Ashinoko, a natural caldera formed after a major volcanic explosion some 3000 years ago, and take a cruise onboard a unique pirate boat.
-Back on land, we pay a visit to the Karakuri Secret Box Museum – try to open these beautifully hand-crafted boxes which originated in Hakone or purchase a unique Japanese gift to take home.
-We might stroll along Hakone’s ancient cedar avenue which in samurai times was part of the old Tokyo-Kyoto highway.
+Today we take a ropeway (cable car) up to the top of Owakudani (Geothermal Valley) and hopefully catch views of Mt Fuji, if the weather is right.
+Continue to Lake Ashinoko, a natural caldera formed after a major volcanic explosion some 3000 years ago, and take a cruise onboard a unique pirate boat.
+Back on land, pay a visit to the Karakuri Secret Box Museum.
+Try to open these beautifully hand-crafted boxes or purchase a unique Japanese gift to take home.
+We might stroll along Hakone’s ancient cedar avenue, which in samurai times was part of the old Tokyo-Kyoto highway.
 In your free time in the afternoon, you might like to hike through the rare grasslands area of Sengokura or thoroughly pamper yourself at Hakone’s large hot spring theme park which has an amazing variety of baths ranging from the traditional to cave baths and water slides!